TheItachiUchiha/FontLoad/README.md

 # FontLoad
-A simple JavaFX application which shows to correctly load a font
+A simple JavaFX application which loads a font and shows it on Label and Button